The ultimate day of History Time Travel, reserved especially for those families who educate their children from home.

 If you are Season Ticket holders, or Historic Houses members, please also book your tickets on-line.

 Virus Precautions: Visitors must use the map provided and observe current social distancing guidelines.
 Please follow the one-way route around the gardens.
 Rules and precautions for visitors are displayed on entry and on our handout/map.
-Please bring gloves and hand sanitiser, and wear lower face coverings if you choose.
+Please bring gloves and hand sanitiser, and wear lower face coverings when indoors.
+Please do not attend if you are suffering from, or displaying any symptoms of, Coronavirus, or if you have recently been in contact with someone who has had symptoms or tested positive for Coronavirus.

 Kentwell's Gardens provide a haven of tranquility and beauty in a challenging world.
 A feeling of naturalness and they are not over-manicured where visitors can lose themselves in the moment, The 16th C House and 15th C Moat House are not open (due to the virus) but are ever present.
 Their beauty and the usually still waters of the moats, disturbed only by fish and fowl, set the tone.
 There is an aura of timelessness created by the mellow red brick and the water of the extensive moats and the ancient trees from our 1000 year-old oak to a lawn guarded by England's most majestic Cedars.